 You gain far more traction (and more business opportunities) as a TC with leadership skills.
 It brings hiring real estate agents greater comfort when they realize you have the power to positively influence those around you.

-Paying your bills is only a fraction of the business math you need to learn as a Transaction Coordinator.
-You ought to be tracking your financial data with metrics software so you can speak about it clearly and fix issues as they surface.
+Paying your bills is only a fraction of the business you need to learn as a Transaction Coordinator.
+You ought to be tracking your financial expenses and keeping your business finances separate from your personal finances.

 Picture this: a home buyer contacts you directly to dispute closing costs on their dream home.
 You need to be in control of that interaction!
-Negotiations pop up frequently in real estate, so it’s crucial you know how to steer those conversations in the right direction without becoming overwhelmed.
+Negotiations pop up frequently in real estate, so it’s crucial you know how to steer those conversations in the right direction back to the real estate agent without becoming overwhelmed.

 Push time management to the top of the list of business owner skills you need for any real estate position.
 Transaction Coordinators are especially vulnerable to timing issues because they rely heavily on the work of others (realtors, inspectors, appraisers, etc.).
 They need ways to protect themselves from work-life mayhem.